aspeakman/SolisControl/README.md

 check that times are synchronised with the inverter and that charge currents do not exceed the configured maxima.

-The project also includes **solis_flux_times** a [Pyscript](https://hacs-pyscript.readthedocs.io/en/latest/) Home Assistant app for use with energy suppliers that offer a cheap rate charging period and a peak rate discharging period such as the [Octopus Flux](https://octopus.energy/smart/flux/) tariff (for details see below).
+The project also includes **solis_flux_times** a [Pyscript](https://hacs-pyscript.readthedocs.io/en/latest/) Home Assistant app for use with energy suppliers that offer cheap rate charging periods and peak rate discharging periods such as the [Octopus Flux](https://octopus.energy/smart/flux/) tariff (for details see below).

 This project is based on the Solis API docs for